Top Snare Drum Mics for Studio Recording in 2026

 Frequency Response: 40Hz – 18kHz

-Polar Pattern: Hypercardiod
+Polar Pattern: Hypercardioid

 US$: 349

-The M201 features a hypercardiod pattern which significantly reduces bleed from other sources, making it easier to mix.
+The M201 features a hypercardioid pattern which significantly reduces bleed from other sources, making it easier to mix.
 Unlike an SM57, the M201 provides you with a rich and full sound and does a fantastic job of capturing every tiny detail of a performance.